ertval/groupie-tracker/README.md

 # Groupie Tracker

 A robust, modern web application that displays information about bands and artists by consuming data from the Groupie Trackers API.
 Built with idiomatic Go, following the KISS (Keep It Simple, Stupid) principle and clean architecture.
-The codebase has been reviewed and confirmed to be fully idiomatic and minimal—no further simplification was needed.

 ## 🎯 Project Overview

 Groupie Tracker is a Go-based web application that:
 - Fetches data from the [Groupie Trackers API](https://groupietrackers.herokuapp.com/api)
 - Displays artist information, concert locations, and dates with SEO-friendly URLs
-- Implements responsive web design with self-contained HTML templates
+- Implements responsive web design with a modular, base-template structure
 - Provides robust error handling with proper HTTP status codes
 - Features panic recovery middleware for server stability
-- Achieves **75.8%** test coverage with comprehensive unit and integration tests
+- Achieves high test coverage with comprehensive unit and integration tests

 ## 🚀 Quick Start